pillars/poltergeist/README.md

 - AWS_ACCESS_KEY_ID: The AWS access key
 - AWS_SECRET_ACCESS_KEY: The AWS secret access key
 - CLOUDFRONT_DISTRIBUTION: The CloudFront distribution id

+If you need help setting up S3, Route53 or CloudFront, read [this tutorial](https://karelledru.com/2016/06/static-site-hosting-on-S3-and-CloudFront).

 You also want to make sure that the AWS keys have access to the S3 bucket and Cloudfront.
 Once that's the case, you can deploy by running `gulp build:deploy`.